Joining the Lab

 - Take advantage of the vibrant social scene that graduate school offers…but don’t go overboard.
 The people you meet in graduate school, whether faculty or other students, are sure to follow you throughout your professional career.
 You want to develop these networks and make a good impression.
 These people can assist you at several levels: for example, they may provide you with timely technical assistance during project roadblocks, act as professional references during job searches, or send qualified employees your way in the future.

-Data and File Management Protocols—Also, be prepared to follow these file and data management protocols, which my lab developed in June of 2013.
+Data and File Management Protocols—Be prepared to follow these file and data management protocols, which my lab developed in 2013 and updated in 2022.
+A draft data management plan and data dictionary should be submitted by the end of the first year of graduate study, with final versions being published at the same time a student's thesis/dissertation or postdoc's manuscript is submitted for publication.
 We strive to maintain the highest standards in conducting our science.

 Finally, have an honest conversation with yourself about whether you are up for depth learning, new challenges, and hard work before pursuing a position in my lab.
 If not, that’s okay—once you know this you can more efficiently pursue other professional opportunities.
 If you are, however, my lab can provide you with several luxuries.
 First, you will be working in a vibrant environment, full of people with abundant intellect and great ideas, which is super fun.
 Secondly, you get to pursue meaningful work that seeks to solve persistent natural resource and societal problems, which is super fulfilling.
 And, lastly, you will be closely mentored by caring individuals, which makes you super lucky.
 If you work hard and take full advantage of the resources around you, I guarantee I will also work hard to help you achieve your professional goals, both during and after your career in my lab.